 - Rearrange the Song: When Jericho and MJF began teaming up, they used a mashup of "Judas" and "Better Than You" (MJF's theme) as their entrance music.

-- Shout-Out: During the 2020 Coronavirus pandemic, when wrestling activities were heavily restricted, the Inner Circle met up with each other on FaceTime in segments called "the Bubbly Bunch".
+- Shout-Out: During the COVID-19 pandemic, when wrestling activities were heavily restricted, the Inner Circle met up with each other on FaceTime in segments called "the Bubbly Bunch".

 - Sixth Ranger: MJF became the first man to join the group since its foundation after beating Jericho in a match at Full Gear 2020, with his bodyguard Wardlow joining as well (the Seventh Ranger?).